 You are here

-The US Naval Surface Warfare Center, Indian Head Division, seeks a partner to commercialize a military-grade lead-free primer for ammunition and other applications
+The US Naval Surface Warfare Center Indian Head Division, seeks a partner to commercialize a military-grade drop-in replacement for lead styphnate in ammunition and other percussion primer applications

 Naval Engineering has developed the innovative Adjustable Depth Air Sparging (ADAS) system.
 The technology permits infinite adjustability to significantly increase the distribution of air or chemicals within a single air sparge well.
 ADAS can be used with conventional air sparging equipment, and results in reduced project costs and improved cleanup performance.